-As kids grow up, it's important for them to have their own spaces, learn some reponsibility with regards to taking care of their things, be able to become independent and feel that they are contributing to the family.
+This will help them to learn some reponsibility with regards to taking care of their things, be able to become independent and feel that they are contributing to the family.

-Here are a few ideas for easy ways to change your home environment so that kids can do more for themselves, enjoy their space and help out around the house:
+Here are a few ideas for easy ways to change your home environment so that kids can do more for themselves, enjoy their space and help out around the house.

 Most of us find this out very early - kids love music!
 I always find that the kids are more willing to help if we play some music while we clean up!

-- Sing with kids,
+- Sing with kids

-- Play all kinds of music in the house,
+- Play all kinds of music in the house

 - Encourage kids to make or use musical instruments.